Wedding Planning Checklist

-Ah, the fine print.
-There are four steps to getting your marriage license, and it’s important to know where to go, what to bring, how much it’ll cost, how long it’ll take, and how long it’ll last.
+This is when your months of planning get real.
+It's important to know where to go, what to bring, how much it’ll cost, how long it’ll take, and how long it’ll last.

 Every state has different laws and requirements, so Google yours.
 If you’re having a destination wedding, whether domestic or international, you’ll need to research those paperwork requirements as well.
 Then, make sure you as a couple, your witness(es), and your officiant sign it.

 Now it’s time to taste what they’re really made of.
 The tasting has become increasingly important as more and more couples choose to customize everything from their signature cocktails to their desserts.
 If you’re nervous about heart-eyes obstructing your taste buds’ judgment, bring your planner or consultant.
 They’ve likely attended dozens of tastings, and will be your clear-eyed troubleshooter—paying attention to the detailing of the food and the attentiveness of the service, while you’re crying over crab cakes to bae about how “It’s just starting to feel so real, you know?”

 Buy Wedding-Party Gifts

 How much you spend on your bridesmaids' gifts is determined on an individual basis, but no matter your price point, your goal should be something that’s as thoughtful, functional, and personalized as much as possible.

 Do a Floral Mock-Up With Your Florist

 Floral samples vary depending on your florist and your own wedding décor choices, but most of the time they’ll include a mock reception table setup, centerpiece, and bouquet.
 Now is also the time to talk tweaks and finalize your delivery and care strategy.
 Your florist can recommend blooms that are in season, which save you money, and can design something truly unique, just for you.